antvis/G2/docs/introduction.md

 })();
 ```

-We'll leave temporal composition node to the next animation section.
+We'll leave the temporal composition node to the next animation section.

 ## Animation

 **Animation** is an essential part of visualization to attract people's attention and maintain their engagement.
-In G2, data dimensions can be encoded by animation properties such as duration, delay and easing function.
+In G2, data dimensions can be encoded by animation properties such as duration, delay, and easing function.
 This benefit us to declare [data driven chart animations](/animation#encode-enterdelay-and-enterduration).

 We can use [stackEnter transform](/transform-stack-enter) to partition entering marks into hierarchical groups and stacked effects temporally for each group.
-For example, click the _run_ button in the codeblock to see country bubbles appearing continent by continent.
+For example, click the _run_ button in the code block to see country bubbles appearing continent by continent.

 This example also shows how to group different kinds of declarations with the same concerns by the `mark.call` API.